-22. Members have a statutory duty to participate in Council meetings and Council committee meetings and meetings of other bodies to which they are appointed by Council and failure to attend as required may lead to a Member's disqualification.
+- 22. Members have a statutory duty to participate in Council meetings and failure to attend as required may lead to a Member's disgualification under the Act. - 23.
+Members are responsible for participating in Council committee meetings and meetings of other bodies to which they are appointed by Council and failure to attend as required may lead to Members being removed from the committee or body or being subject to other sanctions outlined in this bylaw. - 24.
+Members are responsible for attending Council orientation and other training.
+Failure to attend as required may lead to Members being subject to the sanctions outlined in this bylaw. - 25.
 Members' attendance at meetings and official events required by law, City bylaw, policy or procedure, committee terms of reference, or by Council resolution shall be recorded and reported quarterly by the City Manager on the City's website.